ShaunFerris/Coding-Note-Taking/Project Notes - Maintenance and Optimization of Homehub.md

 Decided to investigate whether I could make the homepage/login experience a bit better by moving the conditional display of the card menu/login card to the page file itself.

 This turned out not to be possible becuase the condition for displaying the logincard or the cardmenu is the existence of a session token, and you can't use the getSession hook at the top level.
 What I did instead was to destructure the status as well as the data from the get session call in the loginCard component.
 Then I added a new condition to the ternary statement that renders the card/cardmenu which checks if status === "loading", and if so renders an animated loading spinner.
 It works great and really improved UX.

+### Tasks for next session
+Things to look at next time I work on the project:
+- Start re-writing the data fetching and routing for the todolist route.
+In particular, investigate making the components that do the fetching async server components with the no-cache option enabled.
+I suspect that this might make it possible to avoid using context and use effect to refetch the data when it is changed, and should also  make it possible to properly use suspense and the Loading.js special page.
+- Put a footer component in the top level layout with my name and a github link
+- Start seriously thinking about the budget and profile routes